waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Quest (Crystal)
 - Milestone 1: Burned Tower (Seen).
 - Milestone 2: Cianwood City (Seen).
 Defeated Eusine.
 - Milestone 3: Route 42 (Current).
 Pokedex confirms location.
+Stagnated on island for 60+ turns; flying to Ecruteak to reset.
 - Milestone 4: Route 36 (Next).
 - Milestone 5: Tin Tower (Final).
 Clear Bell is in inventory.
 - Requirement: Must see Suicune at all overworld locations before the Tin Tower battle.
 Sages require Raikou, Entei, and Suicune to be released.